- Objective: aggressive growth

-- invests in ETFs tracking stocks, treasuries, and gold
+- Invests in: ETFs tracking stocks, bonds, gold

 The operation of Mach-1 can be summarized as follows:

 - in bull-markets, trade ETFs tracking the S&P 500, Nasdaq-100, Dow-Jones Industrial Average, Russell 2000, S&P MidCap 400, and S&P SmallCap 600 indices

 - in bear-markets, trade ETFs tracking U.S. Treasuries with 7-10 year and 20+ year maturity, and gold

 - switch between bull- and bear-market regimes based on TuringTrader's Market Vane indicator

 - evaluate the performance of various asset weightings over a lookback period of approximately three months